By Jeremy Tiers, Director of Admissions Services

 According to the latest Pew Research Center data, YouTube has become the most popular online platform among teens (13-17 years old) with 85% of them using it.
 YouTube is also now used by nearly three-quarters of U.S. adults and 94% of 18- to 24-year-olds.

 With more than 1.8 billion users every month, YouTube is the perfect home for your student vlogs to live.
 And if you want even more data that supports this, my friend Dr. Liz Gross over at Campus Sonar tweeted recently that 84% will follow current students on YouTube for insight into student life at colleges they’re considering.

 Knowing all of this, why is it then that more colleges aren’t finding and utilizing student vloggers as a student recruitment tool?
 When I ask that question to both admissions and marketing/communications leaders, I’m typically told two things.
 First, they’re worried it won’t “be on brand,” and secondly, they believe that coming up with content will be extremely challenging and/or time consuming.

 I’m not here to debate either one of those today.
 I believe your people are your brand.
-I also believe it’s not about creating content in this case, it’s about your students simply documenting their day, their travels, and their wins and struggles in an authentic way.
-Do that and maybe one of your student’s vlogs will get more than 1.8 million views in one month just like this freshman’s college move-in vlog did recently…a vlog that by the way she created.
+I also believe it’s not about creating content in this case, it’s about your students simply documenting their day, their experiences, and their wins and struggles in an authentic way.
+College students across the country have been vlogging on their own for the past few years.
+And that authenticity is winning in a big way!
+Check out this move-in vlog by a Harvard University freshman student.
+It got more than 1.8 million views in the first month. (*Update – As of June, 2019 this vlog episode is up to almost 3.9 million views after only 7 months)